theislab/IMPA/README.md

 mkdir results
 ```

 In these subfolders, the data and the model checkpoints will be dumped.

+## The datasets
+Download the datasets at [link](https://onedrive.live.com/?authkey=%21AArCbSSMu1cBaLg&id=B411CCDB33FAC5A2%216256&cid=B411CCDB33FAC5A2), untar them and place them into `project_folder/datasets`.
+The datasets are organized into nested subfolders representing the batch, plate and well organization.
+Each dataset also contains a metadata folder with a `metadata` csv file used to train the model.

 ## Codebase description
 All files related to the model are stored in the  `IMPA` folder.